PART 8

 - Russell Henley: One of the game's most consistent strikers.
 He relies on address stability and a locked midsection to keep his ball flight on a "sniper" line.

-- 2. Find Your Secondary Source: Identify which column has a higher secondary percentage for a player similar to your build.
+Find Your Secondary Source: Identify which column has a higher secondary percentage for a player similar to your build.
+If you have a larger frame like Daly or Scheffler, your Leg Drive is your secondary engine.
+If you are built like DeChambeau, your Arm Leverage is your secondary asset.

-- 3. Optimize: Use the Cylindrical Corset to stabilize your core, then use your secondary power source (arms or legs) to maximize speed.
+Optimize: Use the Cylindrical Corset to stabilize your core first.
+Once the “Anchor” is set, you are cleared to maximize your secondary source to create elite speed.

 IV.
 HOW TO: MASTER THE CORE FOR YOUR BUILD

-- 1. For the Tall and Lean Golfer (The Lever): Focus on Stability.
-Cinch your corset extra tight at the top of your backswing.
-This prevents your long spine from swaying or losing its angle.
+For the Tall and Lean Golfer (The Lever): Focus on Stability.
+Cinch your core extra tight at the top of your backswing.
+This prevents your long spine from swaying and collapsing under the weight of your long arms.

-- 4. For the Flexible Golfer: Use the corset to "stop" your turn.
-Don't rotate as far as you can; rotate only as far as your cinched core allows.
+For the Flexible Golfer: Use the Brake.
+Do not rotate as far as you can.
+Rotate only as far as your cinched core allows to avoid becoming a “Wet Noodle” that loses all energy at impact.

 This block presents verified research on how body type interacts with tilt and core activation to influence golf swing performance.
 Swing quality is determined by mechanics, not frame size.